 Reported Individual: Any person(s) referred to in the Alert as having participated in behavior or actions that are the subject of the Alert.
-HR Director: the individual entrusted with the responsibility to receive the Alerts and handle the investigations within the organization of the Company.
+HR Director: the individual entrusted with the responsibility to receive the Alerts and handle the investigations within the organization of the Whistleblowing Officer.
+Whistleblowing Officer: Alexander McQueen Logistica S.r.l., with registered office in Via Pantin 1, 50018, Scandicci (FI), VAT Number 06577540484, the entity identified for investigating an Alert received by one Reporting Party according to Section 4.
 Breach: Conduct, acts or omissions that harm the public interest or the integrity of the public administration or private entity and consisting of: administrative, criminal, civil and accounting infringements, that do not fall under numbers 3), 4), 5) and 6) referred to in Art.
 2, para, 1 of Legislative Decree 24/2023); unlawful conduct relevant under Legislative Decree 231/2001, as well as under the Kering Group's Code of Ethics and Code of Conduct and under internal regulations (procedures, policies, etc. e.g. relating to (i) bribery and corruption, (ii) human rights, (iii) fraud, (iv) conflicts of interest, (v) competition law, (vi) trade sanctions and export control, (vii) money laundering) of Kering Group and of the Company (which do not fall under numbers 3), 4), 5) and 6) referred to in Art.
 2, para.
-1. Of Legislative Decree 24/2023); offenses that fall within the scope of the European Union or national acts indicated in the Annex to Legislative Decree 24/2023 or national acts constituting implementation of the European Union acts indicated in the Annex to Legislative Decree 24/2023, relating to the following areas: public procurement; financial services, products and markets and prevention of money laundering and financing of terrorism; product safety and compliance; transport safety; food and feed safety and animal health and welfare; public health; consumer protection; privacy and personal data protection and nuclear safety; food and feed safety and animal health and welfare; public health; consumer protection; privacy and personal data protection as sefercing the financial interests of the Union as referred to in Article 325 of the Treaty on the Functioning of the European Union; acts or omissions affecting the internal market, as referred to in Article 26(2) of the Treaty on the Functioning of the European Union; of the Union's competition and state aid rules, as well as violations affecting the internal market related to acts that violate corporate tax rules or mechanisms whose purpose is to obtain a tax advantage that frustrates the object or purpose of the applicable corporate tax law; acts or conduct that frustrates the object or purpose of the provisions set forth in Union acts in the areas indicated in numbers 3), 4) and 5) in Art.
-2, para.1.
-Of Legislative Decree 24/2023.
+1. Of Legislative Decree 24/2023); offenses that fall within the scope of the European Union or national acts indicated in the Annex to Legislative Decree 24/2023 or national acts constituting implementation of the European Union acts indicated in the Annex to Legislative Decree 24/2023 or national acts constituting implementation of the European Union indicated in the Annex to Legislative Decree 24/2023, relating to the following areas: public procurement; financial services, products and markets and prevention of money laundering and financing of terrorism; product safety and compliance; transport safety; environmental protection; radiation protection and nuclear safety; food and feed safety and animal health and welfare; public health; consumer protection; privacy and personal data protection and security of networks and information systems; acts or omissions affecting the financial interests of the Union as referred to in Article 325 of the Treaty on the Functioning of the European Union; acts or omissions affecting the internal market, as referred to in Article 26(2) of the Treaty on the Functioning of the European Union; acts or conduct that frustr